emilyrmiles/emilyrmiles/README.md

-- 👋 Hi, I’m @emilyrmiles, a senior at UC Berkeley!
+- 👋 Hi, I’m @emilyrmiles, a senior studying data science at UC Berkeley
 - 🌱 I’m currently learning Data, Inference, and Decisions, which builds upon foundational data science techniques
 - 💞️ I’m looking for a 202 new grad job in software or data science
 - 📫 How to reach me: via email at emily.r.miles@berkeley.edu